 The Scholarship Committee hosts a variety of workshops that focus on finding/applying for scholarships, bridging the success from high school to college, and participates in the Chicago Public Schools Annual College Scholarship Informational Sessions.
 For more information email firstname.lastname@example.org

-Delta Sigma Theta Sorority, Inc. requires all volunteers (members of Delta as well as non-Deltas) who may participate with any of the youth initiatives (Delta Academy, GEMS, EMBODI) to receive Risk Management training annually.
+Delta Sigma Theta Sorority, Inc. requires all volunteers (members of Delta as well as Male Mentors) who may participate with any of the youth initiatives (Delta Academy, GEMS, EMBODI) to receive Risk Management training annually.

-If you plan to volunteer, please review the Risk Management Manual September 2017 and fill out the 2017-2018 Youth Initiative Application.
+- If you plan to volunteer, please review the

 To complete the Risk Management process all volunteers need to complete a Background Check.